 An upper-body photo of Max Brault sitting in a wheelchair outside in front of bright green foliage while wearing a light blue dress shirt under a navy blue knitted vest, and modern black full-rimmed glasses with red accents.
 He has blue eyes, has short silver hair and goatee.
 He looks directly at the camera with a slight and confident smile.

-Max Brault is an accessibility consultant and disability activist.
+Max is an accessibility consultant and disability activist.

 He is lead of Nīewe’s Accessibility Consulting Service, is President/CEO of Accommodation Councillors of Canada Network (Accnet), and CEO of The Max Brault SMA Foundation.